|

 VALID_FOR=(ONLINE_LOGFILES,ALL_ROLES) DB_UNIQUE_NAME=TSTP' sid='*';

-system set log_archive_dest_state_2='defer' sid='*';
+alter system set log_archive_dest_state_2='defer' sid='*';

-system set log_archive_dest_2='SERVICE=tstsb LGWR ASYNC
+alter system set log_archive_dest_2='SERVICE=tstsb LGWR ASYNC

 VALID_FOR=(ONLINE_LOGFILES,PRIMARY_ROLE) DB_UNIQUE_NAME=tstsb' sid='*';